leeprovoost/go-rest-api-template/README.md

 ### Knowledge of Go

-If you're new to programming in Go, I would highly recommend you to read the following three resources:
+If you're new to programming in Go, I would highly recommend you to read the following resources:

 * [A Tour of Go](https://tour.golang.org/welcome/1)
 * [Effective Go](https://golang.org/doc/effective_go.html)